 The Medical Home is a healthcare delivery model whereby patient treatment is coordinated through their primary care physician to ensure they receive the necessary care when and where they need it, in a manner they can understand.
 The objective is to have a centralized setting that facilitates partnerships between individual patients, and their personal physicians, and when appropriate, the patient’s family.

-Dr. Holland is an well known lecturer and author.
-She has extensive training and experience working with and counseling adults with aphasia and other neurologic communication disorders or aspects of aging such as mild cognitive impairment (MCI).
-She is a Regent’s Professor Emerita at the University of Arizona.
-Dr. Holland is available to provide counseling for PHC patients who have or are concerned that they or a family member might have these issues.
+Audrey Holland, PhD CCC BC/NCD has extensive training and experience working with and counseling adults with aphasia and other neurologic communication disorders or aspects of aging such as mild cognitive impairment (MCI).
+Dr. Holland is a Regent’s Professor Emerita at the University of Arizona, and is a well known lecturer and author.
+She is available to provide counseling for PHC patients who have or are concerned that they or a family member might have these issues.
 Patients should discuss these concerns with their Medical Provider for appropriate evaluation, treatment and referral.

 Joining PHC enhances your overall healthcare by providing options and services that are not available in traditional primary care practices.
 These comprehensive patient-centered services form the cornerstone of your personalized health care plan and allow each patient to individually and selectively tailor our services to meet their medical and wellness needs.